castuofa/dataarc-source/datasets/paleoclimate/paleoclimate.md

 ﻿# Climate Iceland
 **Creator:** Willem Koster

 **Description:** The Climate Iceland is dataset is a collection of data from climate studies in the North Atlantic.
 Temperature reconstructions or ice sheet reconstructions are present.
-This database does not hold any data, rather, it contains important information about the studies and links to the actual data
+This database does not hold any data, rather, it contains important information about the studies and links to the actual data.

-**Abstract:** The Climate Iceland is dataset is a collection of data from climate studies in the North Atlantic.
-Temperature reconstructions or ice sheet reconstructions are present

 **Publisher:** Willem Koster